foxBMS/foxbms-2/docs/software/modules/driver/sbc/sbc.rst

 .. note::

-   This driver has been provided by NXP Semiconductors, Inc. under BSD 3-clause license.
+   This driver has been provided by NXP Semiconductors, Inc. under the 3-Clause BSD License.
 It has been adapted to pass the interface configuration as parameter into the functions to enable the usage of multiple ICs in the system.